menandmice/ansible-module/ansible/src/README.md

   `trigger` is available and this runs the `doit` when a file in the `src` directory changes.
 This does need `inotify` to be installed

+- I would have loved to use Ansible to use _documentation fragments_ as some parts of the documentation are valid for all modules, but as the configuration for these fragments changed from 2.7 to 2.9, I skipped this.

 ## Software

 To develop a module some extra software is needed, e.g. Python and the